Trees deteriorate and shed branches over time. It may seem natural, but did you know this event happens for various reasons?

 However, the liability for public injuries is quite complex.
 It’s because the parties that maintain or own the space are responsible for notifying and protecting the crowd during activities involving hazardous conditions.

 Incidents such as falling trees and branches may impact the community significantly.
-That’s why local councils all across Sydney are giving more attention to trees and tree-related maintenance programs, hoping to prevent accidents while protected trees at the same time.
+That’s why local councils all across Sydney are giving more attention to trees and tree-related maintenance programs, hoping to prevent accidents while protecting trees simultaneously.

-Choosing to ignore the condition of a dying tree in your property may hold you liable for damages when branches fall on your neighbour’s roof or fence.
+Ignoring the condition of a dying tree on your property may hold you liable for damages when branches fall on your neighbour’s roof or fence.